SRSAS/XROrbitSelection/README.md

 # XR Orbit Selection
 Selection of objects in XR by swiping, imitating orbiting circles.
 Unity project (swiping done in wearOS Android app).

 This is a project developed for Oculus, to be used with an accompanying [wearOS app](https://github.com/SRSAS/OrbitSelectionWearApp).

-In it, objects are displayed in line, each with a target above it.
+Objects are displayed in line, each with a target above it.
 The target is composed of two circles, one big and hollow, the other small and filled and orbiting the circumference of the large one.
 Each of the objects is supposed to be differentiated by its target having either a different orbiting speed or position.

 To select an object, the user, wearing the headset and a smartwatch running the accompanying wearOS app, must perform a swipe on the smartwatch that matches the orbit of the target of the object that they wish to select.
 While the user keeps performing the swipe, the object that most closely matches their swipe will be highlighted.
 If it isn't the one the user intended, they can keep performing the swipe to try to match with the correct object.
 Once the user lifts their finger from the smartwatch, the currently highlighted object will be selected and be highlighted with a different colour.